A world leader in clean energy

 Wind resources

-We will support decarbonisation in Australia and worldwide, and an orderly transition to net zero.
+The Australian Government is supporting decarbonisation in Australia and worldwide, and an orderly transition to net zero.
+Australia offers:

-• A stable environment for investment.
-The Government has legislated our net zero target.
-It has committed more than $40 billion to supporting action on climate change and energy.
+• a stable environment for investment.
+The Government has legislated a net zero target for Australia.
 This commitment provides certainty for investors.

-• Commitment to renewable energy exports.
+• renewable energy exports.
 Australia is one of the world leaders in energy exports.
 We have the expertise, know-how and infrastructure to become a globally significant exporter of renewable energy.

 • Infrastructure investment.
-We have a proposed pipeline of 17,000 km of power transmission infrastructure.
+Australia has a proposed pipeline of 17,000 km of power transmission infrastructure.